Genetics of aggression: Human behavior genetics

 In determining if a trait is related to genetic factors or environmental factors, twin studies and adoption studies are used.
 These studies examine correlations based on similarity of a trait and a person's genetic or environmental factors that could influence the trait.
 Aggression has been examined via both twin studies and adoption studies.
+The human genetics related to aggression have been studied and the main genes have been identified.
+The DAT1 and DRD2 genes are heavily related to the genetics of aggression.
+The DAT1 gene plays a role for its heavy relation to regulation of neurotransmission.
+The DRD2 Gene results in humans finding seemingly rewarding paths such as drug abuse.
+Through studies, DRD2 seems to be a risk factor in delinquency when children have related family trauma events.

+DAT1 is a gene that regulates dopamine levels in the brain.
+This study revealed that variations in the DAT1 gene were correlated with higher levels of aggression.
+Some people that have variations of the DAT1 gene exhibit more aggressive behaviors.
+DAT2 controls how the brain responds to dopamine.
+Certain combinations of DAT1 and DAT2 genes were linked to an increase or decrease in aggressive behaviors.
+While the relationship remains unclear, there is certainly a correlation between certain forms of DAT1 and DAT2 and varying combinations of each.
+Changes in these genes can cause changes in neurotransmitter levels.
+When typical neurotransmitter levels change, other bodily behaviors are also affected.
+Examples of other functions that are impacted are intelligence, mood, and memory.

 Twin studies

 Twin studies are studies typically conducted comparing identical and fraternal twins.
 They aim to reveal the importance of environmental and genetic influences for traits, phenotypes, and disorders.
 Before the advancement of molecular genetics, twin studies were almost the only mode of investigation of genetic influences on personality.
 Heritability was estimated as twice the difference between the correlation for identical, or monozygotic, twins and that for fraternal, or dizygotic, twins.
 Early studies indicated that personality was fifty percent genetic.
-Current thinking holds that each individual picks and chooses from a range of stimuli and events largely on the basis of his genotype creating a unique set of experiences; basically meaning that people create their own environments.
+Current thinking holds that each individual picks and chooses from a range of stimuli and events largely on the basis of their genotype creating a unique set of experiences; basically meaning that people create their own environments.
+It has been determined that there is a window in childhood that certain trauma events can trigger a lifetime of aggressive behavior.